ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 `sparql-formatter` expects correct queries, while `Qlue-ls` also works with incomplete queries.
 The quality of the result depends on how the parser handles the error.
 #### Concrete vs Abstract
-Then the two function slightly different.
+Then the two functions slightly differ.
 `Qlue-ls` uses a Concrete Syntax Tree (*CST*) and `sparql-formatter` uses an Abstract Syntax Tree (*AST*).

 While a *CST* represent the **complete** syntactic structure of the input (including parentheses, punctuation ...), an *AST* is an abstracted representation.
 It omits syntactic details and only keeps the essential elements.

-For example: an input like `(22 * (3 - 1) - 2)`
+For example: for an input like `(22 * (3 - 1) - 2)`
-The trees would be:
+the trees would be:

 | CST          | AST          |
 | ------------ | ------------ |
 | ![](img/cst.png) | ![](img/ast.png) |

-While you can use both for formatting, a *CST* guaranties that no token gets lost or is added.
+While you can use both for formatting, a *CST* guarantees that no token gets lost or is added.
-For example `sparql-formatter` adds a "." here:
+For example, `sparql-formatter` adds a "." here:

 | before                     | after                     |
 | -------------------------- | ------------------------- |